SettingFire321/Nerd-Scraps---Lethal-Company-Mod/README.md

 V1.1.1
 - [Super Mushroom] now acts as a whoopie cushion.
 Going over it will play the power up sound
-- Changed the [Smash Trophy BASE] to have a universal spawn weight of 1 so it should work on ALL planets included modded ones
+- Changed the [Smash Trophy BASE] to have a universal spawn weight of 1 so it should work on ALL planets including modded ones
-- Changed the [Smash Trophy KIRBY] to have a universal spawn weight of 4 so it should work on ALL planets included modded ones
+- Changed the [Smash Trophy KIRBY] to have a universal spawn weight of 4 so it should work on ALL planets including modded ones

 --